Emarioo/BetterThanBatch/docs/guide/22-External libraries.md

 `#link "path_to_lib"` - Is used to pass arguments directly to the linker `#load "path_to_lib" as Lib` - Is used to pass libraries to the linker.

 `#link` exists in case you want to interact with the linker in a way that the language and compiler doesn't support.
-Note that the arguments of one linker isn't always compatible with another linker.
+Note that the arguments of one linker isn't always compatible with another linker (MSVC, GNU).

 `#load` exists to link with libraries independently from the linker.
-You just specify the path to the library and don't have to worry about `g++ -Ldir_to_lib -llib_file` and `link path_to_lib` (MSVC, Windows).
+You just specify the path to the library and don't have to worry about `g++ -Ldir_to_lib -llib_file` (GNU Linux or MinGW Windows) and `link path_to_lib` (MSVC Windows).

 ## Linking a library
 Let's say this is your project structure.